 Most permanent workers have employee benefits as part of their salary packages that employers offer to their staff as incentives.
-These include pension fund contributions, medical aid allowances, housing allowances, vehicle allowances, cellphone allowance or even commission etc. As we all know by now that all business sectors suffered immensely in 2020 as a direct result of the COVID-19 pandemic and strict lockdown regulations.
+These include pension fund contributions, medical aid allowances, housing allowances, vehicle allowances, cellphone allowances or even commission etc. As we all know by now that all business sectors suffered immensely in 2020 as a direct result of the COVID-19 pandemic and strict lockdown regulations.
 Many companies received government assistance and benefits, however, employers might have the notion of “desperate times calls for desperate measures” and are electing to withhold certain payments to their staff.

 The Constitution of South Africa states in Section 23 that everyone has a right to fair labour practices.
 Therefore, if an employer fails to meet certain obligations towards its employees, such an employer will be in direct conflict with the Constitution.
 This may lead to a breach of the employment contract and allow the affected employee to claim damages from the employer.